 2. How much do creators cost

-- a creator with 50-500.000 followers on Instagram can charge $500–$5,000 per post
+- Creators with 50-500.000 followers on Instagram can charge $500–$5,000 per post

-- creators with 1-10.000 followers on Instagram charge between $25–$250 per post.
+- Creators with 1-10.000 followers on Instagram charge between $25–$250 per post.

 3. How to define a budget and strategy

-Once you have an idea of what the cost of the creators is, you need to define the budget for the creator marketing campaign.
+Once you have an idea of the creator’s cost, you need to define the budget for the creator’s marketing campaign.
 Consider the time for all the activities involved with using this strategy, like the plan, execution, and review of the influencer program.